rubenvannieuwpoort/kotlinbyexample/CONTRIBUTING.md

 - In general, I try to keep things as simple as possible, even if this means a tiny bit more manual work.
 For example, to add a new example, it needs to be added to `src/examples/`, and to the `titles` array in `build.py`.
 I have no intention to change this.
 - Examples should be useful, (mostly) self-contained, reasonable in size, and only use the standard library.
 They should showcase language features or common and concrete tasks/patterns.

-If you feel like contributing, but don't know what to contribute, consider adding syntax highlighting for Kotlin and bash code blocks (e.g. using [Pygments](https://pygments.org)).